 You normally pay a 25% share (your user fee) of the actual cost of necessary physical therapy.
 A referral from a doctor is no longer required.
 The therapy must be of significant value for your medical condition and physical functioning.

 You may claim a reimbursement of NOK 157 for the first consultation in the case of necessary therapy from a chiropractor and then NOK 72 for any subsequent therapy sessions.

-Most people over the age of 20 must pay the full amount of dental care out of pocket, but exemptions are made in the case of certain medical conditions.
+In Norway most people over the age of 20 must pay the full amount of dental care out of pocket, but exemptions are made in the case of certain medical conditions.

 Under extended subsidisation, children and young people are only covered for dental treatment comprised by these medical conditions.
 Dental treatment that in Norway is covered by the county municipality is not covered.